shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 Extension initialized!
 ```

-Locate to extension:
+Switch over to the extension's folder:

 ```ShellSession
 $ cd nasa
 ```

-Create a new starting screen (screen created with shortcut):
+Create a new starting screen and shortcut:

 ```ShellSession
 $ shoutem screen add PhotoDay --shortcut Photo